 Here’s a quick pro-tip –no need to peel the ginger when you’re making hot ginger tea, or ginger tea with licorice root.
 This will save you time, cut back on waste, and increase nutrients in your tea.

-This Ayurvedic recipe for Ginger Tea with Licorice Root is a lifesaver, as well as a total throat soother!
 The fresh ginger is spicy, clearing out your sinuses, and the licorice root is demulcent, protecting irritated and inflamed mucus membranes.
-I have so many amazing tools from the three-year Ayurvedic training I took almost thirty years ago, back in the early 1990s.

 When it comes to hot drink recipes, this is one of my Ayurvedic favorites.
 Read on to learn how to make Ginger Tea with Licorice Root!